We will be closed for the 4th Of July weekend. Please see our calendar for more details.

 Q: How much does Internet Banking cost?

 A: It's free.
 Currently there is no charge for accessing Internet Banking.

-Q: What can I do with Internet Banking?
+Q: What can I do with Online Banking?

-Q: Is any of my personal information stored in the Internet Banking product?
+Q: Is any of my personal information stored in the Online Banking product?

 A: Yes, the Internet Banking product stores your User ID, password and user preferences.
 If you keep a stock portfolio, that information is also stored.

 A: Most transactions, whether on-line or at a branch, are posted live to your account.
 Exceptions would be credit card or non-PIN based debit card transactions.
 At times, we will bring the Internet Banking service off line for system maintenance.
 Normally, system maintenance will occur at night and for only 30 minutes or less.
 If you experience prolonged unavailability, please contact a Member Service Representative during regular business hours.

 Q: What accounts will I be able to access through Online Banking?